Most babies are born healthy at or near their due date. Sometimes, though, babies

 you don't, talk to your doctor right away about a treatment plan.

-during pregnancy.
+pregnancy.
 Take a prenatal vitamin to be sure you're getting enough folic

 acid, iron, and other important nutrients.